 The victory celebration of the Right is, in fact, altogether premature-but few on the American Left seem to grasp the full implications of the present period.
 For wide sections of the Left the order of the day now appears to be mourning and grieving for Iraq and preparing the appropriate epitaphs: the war was unjustified because, after all, no one can seem to find the much-coveted weapons of mass destruction-but the whole production is now 'over' anyway.
 The neoconservative agenda is met with contempt, derision-and, now that it is underway-even fear among anti-war activists, but apart from warnings of destabilization and terrorism the full dimensions and consequences of the doctrine itself have gone unexamined.
 Above all, the general sense in some quarters of the anti-war Left in particular is that 'we have lost' and 'they have won'.

+It must be stated from the outset that such sentiments illustrate a serious misreading of the scope and scale of the administration's overall program-a consequence of ceding too much space to the Right, failing to draw attention to the inextricable ties between war and capitalism, between past and present, for fear of offending the powers that be and angering the 'moderates'.
 In this context it must also be said-with that degree of bluntness required to sharpen our understanding-that the 'moderate' position is bankrupt.
 A position which scurries away in horror from such dreadfully impolite terms as 'imperialism' and 'Zionism', which fawns at every opportunity to assure the concerned parties that we too support the overall 'war on terror', we too can wave American flags at rallies like true 'patriots', we too support occupation so long as it is 'multilateral', renders any so-called commitments to peace and justice utterly hollow, as funeral rites for our futures to be intoned at appropriately solemn processions led by the proper authorities of certain 'Left' circles-already shedding their mourning veils for more militant apparel to fulfill the heroic task of condemning cornered Cuba at the apex of American empire.

 This woeful method of 'opposition' traps the movement within the preconceived parameters of pro-war discourse, and, in connection, ties it to the pro-war paranoia to which it comes to accommodate itself and is ultimately seduced by.
 Concrete political analysis is swept aside in a flurry of framed interrogations about 'patriotism', 'pro-Saddamism', 'anti-Americanism', and 'anti-Semitism'.
 A movement that fails to challenge the ideological noose thrown around its neck is bound to be hanged.
 In order to effectively combat and expose the claim of 'liberation' it is necessary to go outside the imposed boundaries of mainstream discourse, to 'offend' and 'anger'-to 'shock and awe'-the appointed authors of cheap lies providing the rationale for re-colonizing the Middle East.